Biography

 Biography of C. Lee Giles

-Dr. C. Lee Giles is the David Reese Professor at the College of Information Sciences and Technology at the Pennsylvania State University, University Park, PA.
-He is also graduate college Professor of Computer Science and Engineering, courtesy Professor of Supply Chain and Information Systems, and Director of the Intelligent Systems Research Laboratory.
-He recently became a Teaching and Learning Technology Fellow and the Interim Associate Dean of Research for IST.
+Dr. C. Lee Giles is the emeritus David Reese Professor at the College of Information Sciences and Technology at the Pennsylvania State University, University Park, PA.
+He was also graduate college Professor of Computer Science and Engineering, courtesy Professor of Supply Chain and Information Systems, and Director of the Intelligent Systems Research Laboratory.
+He is a Teaching and Learning Technology Fellow and was the Interim Associate Dean of Research for IST.

 His current research and research group interests are in intelligent information processing systems such as: